lhCheung1991/car_game/README.md

 ![Alt text](https://github.com/lhCheung1991/car_game/blob/master/image/acting.png?raw=true "Optional Title")

 # Game design
-Acceleration: All of the karts accelerate forwards or backwards at a rate of 0.0005 px/ms, and rotate at a rate of 0.004 radians per millisecond, except in special circumstances explained later.
+Acceleration: All of the karts accelerate forwards or backwards at a rate of 0.0005 px/ms, and rotate at a rate of 0.004 radians per millisecond.
 Also, all karts are automatically decelerated by friction, which is dependent on the type of terrain underneath the kart.

 Players: The player (Donkey).
 Controlled by you; able to pick up and use items.
 There are three enemy karts, determined to beat you in the race.
-Each has a di↵erent racing strategy.
+Each has a dierent racing strategy.
 Enemy karts follow the same basic rules of movement and physics as the player, except that they cannot pick up or use items.

 Collisions: When a kart A is about to move, the game checks to see if the kart is about to move within 40 pixels of another kart, B, and if so, a collision occurs.